There have been a lot of worthless coins that left only bag holders behind. A bag holder is the last person to buy a coin before it becomes worthless.

 Questions you should ask before you buy too much of a currency,

 1) Does the coin really solve a problem, or is it just hype?

 There were some digital currencies before bitcoin which actually had functions, uses, but the current crop of coins is almost entirely profiteering.
 Fewer than 1% of the coins people are trading now will still exist in ten years.
 Celo is a coin that uses phone numbers as keys for its currency.
 A great idea that has propelled it to a few hundred million dollars.
 One of the few good ideas among coins, any other coin can copy that though.
 Ethereum let’s developers make money by building apps that run on it, but it mainly feeds pump crews while pretending that it has started something revolutionary.
 Numerai is a genuinely innovative coin with a narrow purpose, but again anybody can copy it.

-Monetizing ideas which anybody can copy, as opposed to simply using the idea, lowers the bar ultimately in terms of quality.
+Monetizing ideas which anybody can copy, as opposed to simply using the idea effectively, lowers the bar ultimately in terms of quality.
 A coin today doesn’t have to produce anything, it doesn’t have to have an idea behind it which requires constant work.
 Somebody who knows how to code just spends a minute brainstorming then they will collect royalties as long as their coin lasts.

 When real ai coins start, any coin will be copyable, but the value of the coin will be in the efficiency of the network.
 People who overmonetize trivial things, premine, etc will be less efficient.

 2) Does the coin have its own blockchain, or is it piggybacking on another coin?

 Anybody who knows a little coding right now can spend 10 minutes thinking up an idea for a coin, 20 minutes attaching it to an already built coin, and then they can make millions quickly if they get some good marketers and a pump crew.
 Many of the $10 million + coins that exist now were created in a short while with most of the planning focused on on how to pump it.